Can Excel Calculate Age?

 It completes every formula and calculation without you even writing any of the formulas!
 You can print the spreadsheets and give your family as a present because the template is always print-ready and exportable as a PDF file.
 And the best part is, unlike its competitors, Someka’s Family Age Calculator is completely free!
 You can download it and start using it in Microsoft Excel, right now!

 So, the answer to the question ‘Can Excel Calculate Age?’ without a doubt is a ‘Yes!’.
 Everyone calculates the age of their own, someone they know or someone they know of.
 It is almost a daily activity and it can be even thought of wonder.
-You can do the math in your head or write it down to make it sure you have the accurate result.
-However, if you are dealing with many birthdates and different people, you should do your age calculations on a digital spreadsheet.
+You can do the math in your head, or write it down to make it sure you have an accurate result.
+Or you can also use online tools like Age Calculator to find a particular age, but for sure, you will need to do it one-by-one if you have a long list.
+So, if you are dealing with many birthdates and different people, you should do your age calculations on a digital spreadsheet.
 And the best one out there is Microsoft Excel.

 And if you are tired of writing down detailed formulas or do not know where to start from, you can always download and use an Excel template.
 Templates such as Someka’s Family Age Calculator are specifically designed in order to present detailed accurate results without the hassle of writing down long and complicated formulas.